hirohitokato/HKLColorTable/README.md

 Each color is defined as enum elements, you can easily use it with IDE's code completion.

+# Technical requirements

+- iOS: 8.0 or higher

 # How to use

 ## Installation